Selva2621/prs/VERCEL_DEPLOYMENT.md

 1. Go to [vercel.com/dashboard](https://vercel.com/dashboard)
 2. Click "New Project"
 3. Import your GitHub repository
-4. Vercel will automatically detect it as a Node.js project
+4. Vercel will detect it as a Node.js backend application

 ### 2. Configure Environment Variables